-Planes, trains and automobiles are one thing.
-But stand up paddleboarding offers an entirely new window onto the world.
-With low environmental impact, taking to your board is a brilliant way of slowing things down and really seeing a place – wherever you happen to be.
-And it also provides a double whammy of strength and cardio training: training you can actually enjoy.
-Here’s why stand up paddleboarding should come top of your wish list for travels far and wide:
+Planes, trains and automobiles are one thing, but stand-up paddleboarding (SUP) offers a different perspective on the world.
+With low environmental impact, taking to your board is a brilliant way of slowing things down and really seeing a place – wherever you happen to be on an adventure.
+It also provides a double whammy of strength and cardio training in enjoyable form.
+Here’s our guide to paddleboarding, its perks and where to do it.

 What is paddleboarding?

-Stand up paddleboarding is a watersport that’s become popular in the past few years.
+Stand-up paddleboarding is a watersport that’s become popular in the past few years – especially during and after the pandemic, as it proved the ultimate outdoor activity that you could pick up solo and do any time.
 People use a paddle to propel themselves forward while standing (or sometimes kneeling) on a paddleboard.
-“It basically comes down to standing on the middle of a board with feet shoulder-width apart, and propelling yourself through the water with a long oar,” SUP fan Nicky Collins tells the Guardian.
+“It basically comes down to standing on the middle of a board with your feet shoulder-width apart and propelling yourself through the water with a long oar,” SUP fan, Nicky Collins, tells The Guardian.

 Is paddleboarding a good workout?

 Yes, it’s an excellent workout.
 Few activities provide such an extensive range, from upper body training to leg work and core strength building.
 At the same time, it’s also fairly low-intensity and just a fun thing to do.
 Here’s why you should skip the gym and make a beeline for your nearest lake instead (or better still, travel the world to do so):